Public Works: #801-825-7235

 Engineering Standards and Specifications

-Please be aware: city ordinances require residents to maintain their water meter boxes and secondary water valves, keeping them clear of weeds and debris.
+Please be aware: city ordinances require property owners to maintain access to their own water meter boxes, keeping them clear of weeds and debris.
 Maintaining these utilities will help crews shut down a broken sprinkler line or damaged plumbing inside the home.

 Weber Basin CCR